 We regrouped in the yard, having made enough room to afford Edward free passage to the barn, but it seemed that the flashing light had stopped moving some half a mile away.
-Reuben and Miles appeared from nowhere and joined Clive and me in staring up at the road awaiting the tractor's arrival and the mounth of the second and the four and the function of the second of the second
+Reuben and Miles appeared from nowhere and joined Clive and me in staring up at the road awaiting the tractor's arrival.